 The Celebrity DUI Roundup is a monthly publication covering the most recent drunk driving arrests involving celebrities.
 While this publication covers celebrity DUI arrests, the idea is not to simply that noteworthy people have been arrested for drunk driving.
 Instead, the Celebrity DUI Roundup is meant to inform readers about the many legal options available to them after a DUI arrest.

-The DUI defense attorneys at Levow DWI Law have seen far too many people give up and simply “fall on the sword” after being arrested for suspicion of drunk driving.
+The DUI defense attorneys at Levow DWI Law, P.C. have seen far too many people give up and simply “fall on the sword” after being arrested for suspicion of drunk driving.
 As a result, we are committed to helping drivers understand all of their legal options after a DUI arrest.
 These cases can be won, and we routinely win them for our clients

 This month’s edition of the Celebrity DUI Roundup includes DUI arrest stories involving a 3rd baseman for the Pittsburgh Pirates and a wide receiver for the Arizona Cardinals.

 Major League Baseball player Jung Ho Kang was recently arrested on drunk driving charges in South Korea after fleeing the scene of an accident.

 According to reports, the 29-year-old MLB star was driving a vehicle in Seoul on December 2nd when he allegedly crashed into a guardrail and fled the scene of the accident with one other passenger in his vehicle.

 Police later caught up with Kang who claimed that his friend was driving the vehicle at the time of the accident, but the vehicle’s black box apparently identified Kang as the driver.

 Kang, who plays 3rd base for the Pittsburgh Pirates, was also a member of South Korea’s World Baseball Classic roster, but has been cut from the South Korean team following his DUI arrest.